RobertDuenner/Digital_Coevolution/README.md

 Just running the Digital\_Coevolution simulation through time-steps is nice and dandy, but somehow we have to get at what is happening to the host agents and parasite agents during this simulation.
-In order to do that, the dynamics.wrapper function also contains a piece of code that will save the complete host agent and parasite agent population to a file on the disc.
+In order to do that there is a piece of code in the Digital\_Coevolution\_Run.R script that will save a copy the complete host agent and parasite agent population to a file on the disc.
 This means we get a complete snapshot of every single agent, all its internal states like reproduction, infection, resources and so on whenever we wish.
 Long simulations with large populations will create big data files, so keep that in mind when using Digital\_Coevolution.
 This data extracting process is implemented using the fwrite function from the data.table package in append mode.
 This means that whenever it is invoked, it will take both the host and parasite agent population data.tables and save it to disk.
 Instead of creating a new file for every time a copy is saved, the append mode uses the same data file everytime, and simply adds the new data at the bottom